Diet Dr Pepper does not promise weight loss or deceive consumers: U.S. appeals court

 Alsup would be expected to apply the reasoning in Monday’s decision if Becerra pursued the Diet Coke case.

-The federal appeals court in Manhattan earlier this year upheld dismissals against Dr Pepper, Coca-Cola and PepsiCo Inc of similar cases under New York consumer fraud laws.
+The federal appeals court in Manhattan earlier this year upheld dismissals of similar cases against Dr Pepper, Coca-Cola and PepsiCo Inc under New York consumer fraud laws.

 The case is Becerra v Dr. Pepper/Seven Up Inc, 9th U.S. Circuit Court of Appeals, No. 18-16721.